Adán Amezcua

-Daadan Magallon Amezcua [ah-mess'-coo-ah] (born March 9, 1974) is a Mexican former professional baseball catcher and coach.
+Adán Amezcua Magallón [ah-mess'-coo-ah] (born March 9, 1974) is a Mexican former professional baseball catcher and coach.
 Listed at 6 ft 3 in, 198 lb, he batted and threw right handed.

 Playing career

 Through the years, Amezcua has established himself as one of the most distinguished catchers in Mexican baseball history.
 Though he never has played in a Major League game, Amezcua has spent more than two decades in the minor leagues while playing in part or all of 21 seasons spanning 1993–2013.

-A fine handler of pitchers, he is known for his fine defense, as well for his ability to call a game and frame pitches to influence an umpire's strike zone.
-Besides, he has showed off a strong arm with fast release and accuracy backed up by a great instinct of the game.
-He is equally competent as a line drive hitter with occasional power, and works the count to give other hitter opportunities to see the pitcher.

 A native of Mazatlán, Sinaloa, he was born as Adán Amezcua Magallón to parents of Basque origin.
 He was signed as a 19-year-old by the Houston Astros organization in 1993, playing for them eight years before joining the Baltimore Orioles (2000–2001) and San Diego Padres (2002) systems, reaching Triple-A level with the Rochester Red Wings in the International League and the Portland Beavers of the Pacific Coast League.

 Amezcua has also played from 1997 in the Mexican League, most prominently for the Sultanes de Monterrey, winning a title with the team in the 2007 season.
 In addition, he helped the Tomateros de Culiacán win the 2001–2002 Mexican Pacific League championship.
 As the league champions, the team represented Mexico in the 2002 Caribbean Series.
 And Amezcua excelled in the tournament, guiding Culiacán to the Series title after hitting .455 with three home runs and nine RBI, to claim MVP honors and an All-Star team selection.